htlin222/quartz/content/myelofibrosis.md

 ## Genetics

+> More than 90% of myelofibrosis patients harbor driver mutations in one of the 3 genes JAK2, CALR, and MPL,

+- Driver muts: pts have mut in one of three
+  - JAK2 (JAK2 V617F in ∼50%, JAK2 exon 12 in ∼15%),
+  - CALR (∼25%), or
+  - MPL (∼5%).
-- Driver muts: Majority of pts have mut in one of JAK2 (JAK2 V617F in ∼50%, JAK2 exon 12 in ∼15%), CALR (∼25%), or MPL (∼5%).
-Approx 10% of pts are “triple-negative” & have none of these muts.
+- Approx 10% of pts are “triple-negative” & have none of these muts.
 CALR muts are a/w improved survival relative to other muts
 - Muts in ASXL1, EZH2, IDH1/2, SRSF2, Ras pathway are a/w worse prog (Leukemia 2013;27(9):1861; Leukemia 2020;34(3):799)

 ## Disease sequelae